Bilal Bari

-Bilal Bari (born 19 January 1998) is a professional footballer who plays as a striker.
+Bilal Bari (born 19 January 1998) is a former professional footballer who played as a striker and now football agent.
 Born in France, he has represented Morocco at youth international levels (under-20 and under-23).

 Club career

 On 23 May 2018, Bari signed his first professional contract with his childhood club Lens.
 Bari made his professional debut with Lens in a 2–0 Ligue 2 win over Orléans on 27 July 2018.
 On 27 August he was loaned out at RS Berkane, playing one season for them in the Moroccan Botola.
 In the summer of 2019 he signed with the Romanian Concordia Chiajna.
 He played 22 games and scored 2 goals for The Eagles in the Romanian second tier division.

 On 2 September 2019, he signed with the Bulgarian elite FC Montana.
 After playing just half season with the Northwest Bulgarian team he was signed by one of the country's major teams - Levski Sofia.
 He made his league debut for the Blues on 21 February 2021 against Etar.
 By the end of the season he appeared in eight more games, but he was not able to net a single goal.
 He scored his first goal for Levski on 16 October the same year against Lokomotiv Sofia, netting the second goal in a 2-1 away win.
 By the end of the half season he played eight more league games (playing the full match each time) and scored four more goals, some of them crucial.
 Furthermore, he was the outfield player who played the most minutes during the first half season for Levski, starting each game and being substituted in only two of them.
 He also scored a hat-trick in the 2021–22 Bulgarian Cup round of 16 game against Septemvri Simitli.
+He retired in July 2024, at the age of just 26, because of injuries.